Nazeim/docs.wavesplatform/docs/en/waves-node/how-to-install-a-node/on-ubuntu.md

 **Note.** Do not install OpenJDK 8 If you already have OpenJDK 11 installed.
 The node Installation is supported in both versions 8 and 11.

-## Installation from deb package on deb-based linux (Ubuntu, Debian)
+## Installation from Deb Package on Deb-based Linux (Ubuntu, Debian)

 Just [download latest waves deb](https://github.com/wavesplatform/Waves/releases) and install it with `sudo dpkg -i waves*.deb`.
 Now it's time to check your waves config!